Politics

 Indonesia government claims tax reform is more about justice

-At the moment, the scheme is a single 10% VAT rate for all goods and services subject of the tax.
+Currently, the scheme is a single 10% VAT rate for all goods and services subject to the tax.
 But the plan is also to create a multi-tariff scheme with different tax rates depending on the categories.

 The Minister of Finance considered the new tax structure was more about a principle of justice than generating revenue.
 The new tax structure will not apply before 2022 as the priority is to support the economy during the Covid-19 crisis.